Chicano art movement: Chicano movement

 The formation of the National Farm Workers Association (NFWA), co-founded by César Chávez, Dolores Huerta, and Gil Padilla, sought to unionize Mexican-American labor forces to fight for improved wages/working conditions through such forms as strikes, marches, and boycotts was a notable spike in the national awareness of El Movimiento.
 Using symbols, such as the black eagle and creating unique poster and union art, helped raise awareness of the social issues NFWA faced, even while the workers themselves were largely invisible.

-Aztlán is also another consistent symbol used by the Chicano Movement, the term unified the Mexican Americans under a term of inheritance of land and culture.
+Aztlán is also another consistent symbol used by the Chicano Movement.
+The term unified the Mexican Americans under a term of inheritance of land and culture.
 Along with this common rhetoric of land claims and civil rights, an alternative to the peaceful protesting of César Chávez, Reies Lopez Tijerina attempted to resolve the issues of communal land grants in New Mexico through the creation of Alianza Federal de Mercedes and eventually resulting in attempts to secede from the Union and form their own territory, Republic of Chama.

-The union then brought in thousands more lettuce and vegetable pickers in the Salinas Chicano Movement art developed out of necessity for a visual representation of the self perceived sociopolitical injustice that the movement was seeking out to change.
-As in any movement there is a need for signage that brings awareness to the issues at hand, starting with murals.
-Murals represented the main form of activism in Mexico prior to the Chicano Movement taking place in the United States.
-The murals depicted the lives of native Mexicans and their struggles against the oppression of the United States, as well as, native problems to Mexico's poverty and farming industry.
-Many of the images and symbols embodied in these classic Mexican graffiti murals were later adopted by the Chicano Movement to reaffirm and unify their collective under a specific light of activism.

-The Chicano art workers wanted people to see their work in Mexico.
-People were against Mexican artists.
-Mexican women were most hated in the movement.
-Some Mexicans can show culture with art.
-Mexicans were fighting for a difference.
-In conclusion, The chicano arts movement helped Mexicans.
+The lasting significance of the Chicano Movement on contemporary Chicano/a writers and artists cannot be overstated.